Manisa: Turkish era (Seljuk, Saruhan and early Ottoman periods)

-In the early 14th century the region of Magnesia was subject to repeated raids by invading Turkish bands.
-The local population was unable to repulse the Turkish raids.
-Thus, after an unsuccessful defence led by the Byzantine Emperor most inhabitants fled to the Aegean coast and the European part of the Byzantine Empire.
-As a result of the Turkish invasion in the region and the destruction of the city the area was largely abandoned.
-In 1313, Manisa became a permanent Turkish possession when taken by the Beylik of Saruhan, led by the Bey of the same name who had started out as a tributary of the Seljuks and who reigned until 1346.
+Soon after the destruction and abandonment of the area following the constant Turkish raids, Manisa fell to the Beylik of Saruhan in 1313, led by the Bey of the same name who had started out as a tributary of the Seljuks and who reigned until 1346.
 His sons held the region until 1390, when the first incorporation of their lands into the expanding Ottoman state took place.
-After a brief interval caused by the Ottoman interregnum after the Battle of Ankara, Manisa and its surroundings definitely became part of the Ottoman Empire in 1410.
+After a brief interval caused by the Ottoman interregnum after the Battle of Ankara, Manisa and its surroundings became part of the Ottoman Empire in 1410.

 Even during the 15th century Manisa was recorded as being in complete ruins due to the previous Turkish raids.
-As the central town of the Ottoman Empire's Saruhan sanjak, the city became the training ground for shahzades (crown princes), and it stood out as one of the wealthiest parts of the Empire with many examples of Ottoman architecture built.
+As the central town of the Ottoman Empire's Saruhan sanjak, the city became the training ground for shahzades and slowly began to recover with many examples of Ottoman architecture built.
 In a practice started by Murad II in 1437, fifteen members of the Ottoman dynasty, including two among the most notable, namely Mehmed II and Süleyman I, held the administration of the city and of its dependencies in seventeen near-continuous periods until 1595.
 Although the sanjak of Saruhan officially depended on the eyalet of Anadolu with its seat in Kütahya, a large degree of autonomy was left to the princes for them to acquire the experience of government.
 This practice was discontinued in 1595, largely due to the growing insecurity in the countryside, precursor of Jelali Revolts, and a violent earthquake dealt a severe blow to the Manisa region's prosperity the same year.